-Mike Hosking: When will the Govt tell the truth about Ihumātao?
+Mike Hosking: When will the Government tell the truth about Ihumātao?

 Newton, meantime, has popped up periodically.
 She's seemingly not remotely bothered by the fact she's been played like a fiddle and made a fool of, and kept up the rhetoric on why this thing is so important.

 Her latest headline is that Heritage NZ has had another look at the land and thinks it's more important than it was originally.
-They've moved it from Heritage 2 to Heritage 1.
-They've done this by using their hocus pocus approach of thinking of it differently, and taking into account things they didn't the first time.
+It has moved it from Heritage 2 to Heritage 1.
+It has done this by using its hocus pocus approach of thinking of it differently, and taking into account things it didn't the first time.

-Basically, they've made it up.
-It can be whatever they want it to be.
+Basically, Heritage NZ has made it up.
+It can be whatever it wants it to be.

-More importantly, legally their decision means nothing, Heritage NZ is like the Privacy Commissioner and Retirement Commissioner and the coroner.
+More importantly, legally its decision means nothing, Heritage NZ is like the Privacy Commissioner and Retirement Commissioner and the Coroner.
 They write reports, they might get a headline or a talkback caller but they have no power.
 Nothing changes.

 Which is important to remember, because the Prime Minister tried to spin her way out of this mess on this show.
-She asked me what I would do now that Heritage had reclassified the land.
-The answer, of course, is ignore them.
+She asked me what I would do now that Heritage NZ had reclassified the land.
+The answer, of course, is ignore it.
 But her hope was we'd all be mesmerised by what Heritage NZ has to say.

 So here we are, Newton still spruiking her dream.
 Heritage NZ has filled out a bit more paperwork, and everyone else is stony quiet.
 Apart from Fletchers, who said they're impatient, and who can blame them?
 They've been treated abysmally.
-The longer they stall on this, the worse it is.
-The worse it is, clearly the longer they stall.
+The longer the Government stalls on this, the worse it is.
+The worse it is, clearly the longer it stalls.

 Bets, anyone?